-All students in the online program will receive the UNE School of Social Work Field Education Manual via the Orientation to Field and Field Planning course, which takes place 4 months (1 semester) prior to entering field.
-Campus based and hybrid students will receive this document from their Field Faculty during the process of field planning.
+Campus based students will receive the UNE School of Social Work Field Education Policy Manual from their Field Faculty during the process of field planning.

 Field Planning and Advising

 Students are required to participate in an Integrating Seminar course for the duration of their field practicum.
 Seminar Instructors are the first source of support for any field-related problem.
 Seminar Instructors arrange in-person or virtual field visits to practicum sites with students and their field instructors at least once per semester to assess the fit of the placement, review students' progress, and to provide consultation and recommendations.
 Seminar Instructors also meet with students and field instructors as needed when problems arise in the field placement.
 Seminar instructors are responsible for assessing students' performance in field placement and submitting final grades (P/F).